sThig/goteam2/readme.md

   * update footer
   * make copy paragraph funnier and more concise (enlist Kate on that)
   * add edit button on name
   * add remove button on name
+  * draw background for header (the sports field)

 # March 19 Update